lmnitzsche/Full-Stack-Reminder-System/GITHUB_ACTIONS_SETUP.md

 ## Step 2: Add Secrets to GitHub

-1. Go to your GitHub repo: https://github.com/lmnitzsche/task-tracker
+1. Go to your GitHub repo: https://github.com/lmnitzsche/Full-Stack-Reminder-System
 2. Click "Settings" → "Secrets and variables" → "Actions"
-3. Click "New repository secret" and add these two:
+3. Click "New repository secret" and add these FOUR secrets:

 **Secret 1:**
 - Name: `SUPABASE_ACCESS_TOKEN`